Orangescrum/orangescrum/README.md

 -   Get the database.sql file from the root directory and import that to your database.
 -   Locate your  `app`  directory, do the changes on following files:
     -   `app/Config/database.php`  - We have already updated the database name as "Orangescrum" which you can change at any point.
 In order to change it, just create a database using any name and update that name as database in DATABASE_CONFIG section.
 And also you can set a password for your Mysql login which you will have to update in the same page as password.
 [Required]
-    -   `app/Config/constants.php`  - Provide your valid SMTP_UNAME and SMTP_PWORD.
-For SMTP email sending you can use(Only one at a time) either Gmail or Sendgrid or Mandrill.
-By default we are assuming that you are using Gmail, so Gmail SMTP configuration section is uncommented.
-If you are using Sendgrid or Mandrill just comment out the Gmail section and uncomment the Sendgrid or Mandrill configuration section as per your requirement.
-[Required]
-    -   `app/Config/constants.php`  - Update the FROM_EMAIL_NOTIFY and SUPPORT_EMAIL [Required]
 -   Run the application as  [https://www.your-site.com/](http://your-site.com/)  from your browser and start using Orangescrum

 For more information please visit below link:  [https://www.orangescrum.com/open-source/general-installation-guide](http://orangescrum.com/open-source/general-installation-guide)